HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 **BFGS Method (Broyden-Fletcher-Goldfarb-Shanno Update)**

-To edify the positive definiteness, we can use BFGS Method.
+To edify the positive definiteness, we can use the BFGS Method.

-The BFGS method has a following iterative equation form.
+The BFGS method has the following iterative equation form.

 $B^+ = B + a u u^t + b v v^t$